meow-edit/meow/README.md

 ## Navigation & Selection

-When you have a selection, following is available:
+When you have a selection, the following is available:

 `meow-reverse` Reverse the direction of selection, like `exchange-point-and-mark`.

 `meow-pop-selection` Back to the previous selection.

-`meow-pop-all-selection` Back to the position before you have selection.
+`meow-pop-all-selection` Back to the position before you performed selection.

-`meow-expand-(0-9)` Some commands provide hint for further location, you can use these commands to jump to corresponding positions.
+`meow-expand-(0-9)` Some commands provide hint for further location, you can use these commands to jump to the corresponding positions.

 <details>
     <summary>This GIF shows what EXPAND looks like</summary>